+- Technology architecture

 - System development and integration

 - Infrastructure and telecommunications management

 - Project management

 - Quality assurance

 - Infrastructure security

 - Monitoring and support of productive systems

-In relation to the various changes that we have implemented at Monex in order to offer mainly financial services to companies with domestic and international transactions, during 2019, we made significant investments in the permanent improvement of our data center, seizing the opportunity to update hardware and telecommunication technology resources, as well as new support agreements offered to us.
+In relation to the various changes that we have implemented at Monex in order to offer mainly financial services to companies with domestic and international transactions, during 2020, we made significant investments in the permanent improvement of our data center and the services we offer, seizing the opportunity to increase hardware and telecommunication technology resources, as well as service agreements in order to strengthen the support offered to us.
 These investments are reflected in better performance, support, and service for the systems.

-Meanwhile, during 2019, we developed various in-house IT projects which have allowed us to shape the requests of sundry business units integrating Monex.
+Meanwhile, during 2020, we developed various in-house IT projects which have allowed us to shape the sundry requests of business units integrating Monex.
 Additionally, these projects help us to optimize the IT Unit resources and focus them on the improvements demanded by the tech world.